frappe/builder/README.md

 1. Open a new terminal session and cd into `frappe-bench` directory and run following commands:
     ```sh
     $ bench get-app builder
-    $ bench new-site sitename.localhost --install-app builder
+    $ bench new-site builder.localhost --install-app builder
-    $ bench browse sitename.localhost --user Administrator
+    $ bench browse builder.localhost --user Administrator
     ```
-1. Access the builder page at `sitename.localhost:8000/builder` in your web browser.
+1. Access the builder page at `builder.localhost:8000/builder` in your web browser.

 **For Frontend Development**
-1. Open a new terminal session and cd into `frappe-bench/apps/builder`, and run the following commands:
+1. Open a new terminal session and run the following commands:
     ```
+    cd frappe-bench/apps/builder
     yarn install
-    yarn dev
+    yarn dev --host
     ```
-1. Now, you can access the site on vite dev server at `http://sitename.localhost:8080`
+1. Now, you can access the site on vite dev server at `http://builder.localhost:8080`

 **Note:** You'll find all the code related to Builder's frontend inside `frappe-bench/apps/builder/frontend`